By John D. Orr, Ph.D., and George L. Reid, III, Ph.D.

 About The Authors:

 John D. Orr, Ph.D., managing advisor with Rondaxe Pharma, LLC, has 25 years of pharmaceutical chemistry, manufacturing, and controls (CMC) experience.
 He has been with Rondaxe since January 2016, assisting clients in the areas of CMC analytical and process development.
-Prior to joining Rondaxe, John served as director of analytical and physical chemistry at Eisai, where his group specialized in the analytical characterization and pharmaceutical development of complex natural product-based medicines and protein-based therapeutics.
+Prior to joining Rondaxe, John served as director of analytical and physical chemistry at Eisai, where his group specialized in the pharmaceutical development of complex natural products.

 John has been active in several industry groups, serving on the board of directors of the IQ Consortium and the Allotrope Foundation.
 John received his chemistry degrees from the University of Pittsburgh (B.S.) and The University of Chicago (M.S. and Ph.D.), and performed post-doctoral studies in molecular biology at The Noble Foundation.
 You can reach him at email@example.com or connect with him via LinkedIn.